Colorful paintings of daily life discovered in 4,300-year-old Egyptian tomb - ExBulletin

 Stephan Seidlmayer, former director of the German Archaeological Institute in Berlin, led the expedition.

-According to a statement from the Egyptian Ministry of Tourism and Antiquities, inscriptions revealed that the owner of the tomb held several positions in the royal palace in the administration of tenants, while his wife held the titles of Priestess of Hathor and Lady of the Sycamore.
+According to a statement from the Egyptian Ministry of Tourism and Antiquities, inscriptions revealed that the tomb's owner “held several positions in the royal palace in the administration of the tenants”, while his wife “held the titles of priestess of Hathor and lady Sycamore”.

 The German Archaeological Institute in Cairo has been carrying out excavations in Dahshur since 1976.
 The first stages focused on the pyramids of King Snefru of the Old Kingdom and King Amenemhat III of the Middle Kingdom.